mathewgomas-alfred/mathewgomas.io/KritaFAQ.rst

 Causes for this could be the following:

--  It might be that your download got corrupted and is missing files (common with bad wifi and bad internet connection in general), in that case, try to find a better internet connection before trying to download again.
+-  It might be that your download got corrupted and is missing files (common with bad Wi-Fi and bad internet connection in general), in that case, try to find a better internet connection before trying to download again.
 Krita should be around 80 to 100 MB in size when downloading.
 -  It might be that something went wrong during installation.
-Check whether your harddrive is full and reinstall Krita with at least 120 MB of empty space.
-If not, and the problem still occurs, there might be something odd going on with your device and it's recommended to find a computer expert to diagnose what is the problem.
+Check whether your hard drive is full and reinstall Krita with at least 120 MB of empty space.
+If not, and the problem still occurs, there might be something odd going on with your device, and it's recommended to find a computer expert to diagnose what is the problem.
--  Some unzippers don't unpack our ZIP files correctly.
-The native ones on Windows, OSX and most Linux distributions should be just fine, and we recommend using them.
+-  Some unzip programs don't unpack our ZIP files correctly.
+The native ones on Windows, macOS and most Linux distributions should be just fine, and we recommend using them.
 -  You manually, using a file manager deleted or moved resources around, and thus Krita cannot find them anymore.

 What Graphics Cards does Krita support?